opendocsg/slw-judgments-backfill/2015_SGHC_63/report.md

 “points only to one realistic inference – ABC’s claim ... is a dishonest one”. [note: 93]

 169    ABC would be acting fraudulently if it is shown that: (a) ABC brought its claim against Boustead _knowing_ that it had no basis in fact or law; or (b) that ABC brought its claim recklessly.
-These are the two limbs in the classic statement of fraud found in _Derry v Peek_ , which was approved by the Singapore Court of Appeal in _Panatron Pte Ltd and another v Lee Cheow Lee and another_ [2001] 2 SLR(R) 435 at [13].
+These are the two limbs in the classic statement of fraud found in _Derry v Peek_ , which was approved by the Singapore Court of Appeal in _Panatron Pte Ltd and another v Lee Cheow Lee and another_ <span class="citation">[2001] 2 SLR(R) 435</span> at [13].

 170    ABC made the FA Demand on 3 September 2012, stating that: [note: 94]